-- 1. Each Annual Conference shall be composed of all the traveling and superannuated preachers who have been duly received into full connection, within its bounds, and of lay delegates elected by the several circuits, as provided for in the Section on Society Meetings.
-Each circuit shall be entitled to one delegate for every preacher traveling upon it, according to the provisions of the Discipline. - 2.
-There shall be the following Annual Conferences, to wit: The Illinois, the Genesee, the Susquehanna, the Michigan, the Kansas and Mo., the New York, the Wisconsin, the Iowa, the Minnesota, and such others as may be organized, as hereinafter provided. - 3.
-Each Annual Conference shall appoint the place, and with the concurrence of the President, the time of its own sessions. - 4.
-They shall elect a Secretary, who shall record, in a suitable book, the proceedings of the Annual Conference, which record shall be sent to the General Conference for their examination.
+1. Each Annual Conference shall be composed of all the traveling and superannuated preachers who have been duly received into full connection, within its bounds, and of lay delegates elected by the several circuits, as provided for in the Section on Society Meetings.
+Each circuit shall be entitled to one delegate for every preacher traveling upon it, according to the provisions of the Discipline.

+2. There shall be the following Annual Conferences, to wit: The Genesee, the Illinois, the Susquehanna, the Michigan, the Kansas and Missouri, the Minnesota and Northern Iowa, the New York, the Iowa, the Wisconsin, the North Michigan, the Indiana and Central Illinois, the Ohio, and such others as may be organized, as hereinafter provided.

+3. Each Annual Conference shall appoint the place, and with the concurrence of the President, the time of its own sessions.

+4. They shall elect a Secretary, who shall record, in a suitable book, the proceedings of the Annual Conference, and send said record to the General Conference for their examination.
 And in the absence of the Superintendent, they shall elect, by ballot, an Elder from their own number, to preside.

 - 5. The ministers and laymen composing the Annual Conference shall deliberate and vote as one body; but at the call of one fourth of all the members present, the house shall divide, and the ministers and laymen vote separately; and it shall require a majority of both branches, to constitute a vote of the Conference. - 6.
 The territory embraced by each Annual Conference shall be divided into districts, and over each of these one of the traveling elders shall be appointed by the Annual Conference as Chairman. - 7.
-The Chairmen of the several Districts, and an equal number of laymen to be elected by ballot the first day of the Session, together with the President of the Annual Conference, shall constitute a Stationing Committee, (of which the President shall be Chairman, and have a casting vote,) whose duty it shall be to appoint the preachers to their several fields of labor; provided that no preacher shall be appointed to the same circuit more than four years in succession. - 8.
-Each Annual Conference shall inquire- - 1.
-What are the names of preachers and delegates having a seat in this Conference?
+The Chairmen of the several Districts, and an equal number of laymen to be elected by ballot the first day of the Session, together with the President of the Annual Conference, shall constitute a Stationing Committee, (of which the President shall be Chairman, and have a casting vote,) whose duty it shall be to appoint the preachers to their several fields of labor; provided that no preacher shall be appointed to the same circuit more than two years in succession; except in the case of appointments among foreign speaking or colored people. - 8.
+Each Annual Conference shall inquire-

-- 2. Who are the Stationing Committee?

-- 3. What preachers are admitted on trial?

-- 4. Who remain on trial?

-- 5. Who are admitted into full connection?

-- 6. Who are the Deacons?

-- 7. Who have been elected and ordained Elders this year?

-- 8. Who have located this year?

-- 9. Who are the superannuated or worn-out preachers?

-- 10. Who have been expelled from the Conference this year?

-- 11. Who have withdrawn from the Conference this year?

-- 12. Are all the preachers blameless in life and conversation?
-Have they, during the past year, discharged their duties to God, themselves, and one another, as required by section ix, chapter iii, of the Discipline?

-- 13. Who have died this year?

-- 14. What is the number of Church members?
+- 1. What are the names of preachers and delegates having a seat in this Conference? - 2.
+Who are the Stationing Committee? - 3.
+What preachers are admitted on trial? - 4.
+Who remain on trial? - 5.
+Who are admitted into full connection? - 6.
+Who are the Deacons? - 7.
+Who have been elected and ordained Elders this year? - 8.
+Who have located this year? - 9.
+Who are the superannuated or worn-out preachers? - 10.
+Who have been expelled from the Conference this year? - 11.
+Who have withdrawn from the Conference this year? - 12.
+Are all the preachers blameless in life and conversation?
+Have they, during the past year, discharged their duties to God, themselves, and one another, as required by section 9, chapter iii, of the Discipline.\ - 13.
+Who have died this year? - 14.
+What is the number of Church members?
 Amount collected for superannuated preachers?
+For the Missionary Society?
+For the American Bible Society?